ikkez/CryptDown/README.md

 CryptDown is a Microservice to store documents, pastes or code snippets, similar to pastebin.

 It uses real 256bit AES encryption, which takes place directly in your browser.
-No plaintext is ever being send.
-Nobody can help you when you loose an encryption password for a paste.
+No plaintext is ever being sent.
+Nobody can help you when you lose an encryption password for a paste.
 Your IP-Address will not be saved!

 The 1st CryptDown instance can be found on [cryptdown.eu](https://cryptdown.eu).
 Feel free to improve this tool, give feedback, or create a new self-hosted instance.

-CryptDown was build with the following great and free software:
+CryptDown was built with the following great and free software:

 * [Fat-Free Framework](https://github.com/bcosca/fatfree)
 * CryptoJS